-This is a great introduction to the city and an easy way to take some awesome pictures.
-Do note that this is a water taxi, so it will be stopping at several stops along the way.
-If you prefer you can also book a private Grand Canal tour.
+Note that this is a water taxi, so it will stop at several stops along the way.
+If you prefer, you can also book a private Grand Canal tour.

-The people are bustling along, going about their daily lives, while Vaporetto and boats whiz by you.
-This is truly Venice and a one of a kind experience.
+The people are going about daily while Vaporetto and boats whiz by you.

-Even if you only have 2 days in Venice, you have to do a Grand Canal tour!
+Even if you only have 2 days in Venice, you must do a Grand Canal tour!

 St Mark’s Square, Basilica, and Doge’s Palace

-Inside you will find a gorgeous structure containing numerous works of art, the Doge’s apartment, Institutional chambers, and of course, the famous Bridge of Sighs that leads to the jailhouse.
+You will find a gorgeous structure containing numerous works of art, the Doge’s apartment, Institutional chambers, and the famous Bridge of Sighs leading to the jailhouse.

 St. Mark’s Square and Basilica

-Take in all of the action around the square, just avoid the cafes as you will pay a premium to sit in this prime location.
+Take all the action around the square and avoid the cafes, as you will pay a premium to sit in this prime location.

 Day 9: Day Trip to Murano and Burano

-Today our 10 day Italy itinerary takes us to some of the other islands of Venice, Murano and Burano.
-Murano, known for its famous hand-blown glass and Burano, famous for its handmade lace and gorgeous colorful houses are sure to make for a great outing for you today.
+Murano, known for its famous hand-blown glass, and Burano, famous for its handmade lace and gorgeous colorful houses, are sure to make a great outing for you today.